sustainlab-group/africa_poverty/README.md

 ## To reproduce figs:

 All necessary scripts should be in code_figs, and all necessary data should be in data.
 We included data of the summary stats for plotting, since the full microdata cannot be released.
+A few changes have been made to data and code to fix errors in plots.
+Code has been updated to fix an artificially inflated revisit rate for DigitalGlobe in Figure 1.
+Changes were made to the data on survey frequency used for Figure 1.

 For the maximally-activating activation maps, see the `model_analysis/max_activating.ipynb` notebook.